zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 © Universität Bielefeld

-Student C finished a BA in psychology (major) with linguistics as minor.
+Student C studied psychology (major), in which she received a bachelor’s degree, with linguistics as minor subject.
 In her studies, she took advanced classes in statistics.
 She also completed courses in language acquisition, language production & comprehension, as well as a number of courses in syntax and semantics.
 She additionally received a good grade for her bachelor’s thesis, thereby qualifying for the master’s program in linguistics.

 Zum Seitenanfang